 It started feeling pretentious, and pointless, to write about things that I don’t fully understand.
 I reasoned that perhaps a better use of the time would be to read more instead of writing half-baked opinions.
 Anyways, there was a very strong desire to write this one.

-That said, Let’s begin.
+That said, let’s begin.

 So, after completing about 40% of the productive life, what have been my most important learnings?

 First is the realization that time is the only resource in life that matters.
 Everything else is secondary.
 Meh, that’s obvious, you say?
-Ok, let me elaborate.
+Alright, let me elaborate.
 We have a varying degree of control over almost everything in life, except time.
 The uni-directional nature of time makes it a resource beyond our control.
-The only reason we have to make choices in our life is because we have limited time.
+The only reason we have to make choices in our life is that we have limited time.
 If we had an infinite amount of time, there would be no reasons to make choices or to opt for one experience over the other.
 In a world of infinite time, we could have an infinite number of experiences.

 Being the only finite resource, optimizing our temporal experience should be the highest priority.
 Still, we often underestimate the value of time and overestimate the value of other things like money.
-So despite being an obvious message, I thought it was essential to underline this.
+So despite being an obvious message I thought it was essential to underline this.

-The second key learning is that everything you once thought mattered so much turns out to mean very little.
+The second key learning has been that everything you once thought mattered so much turns out to mean very little.
 Given enough time, the priorities of life change drastically.
 This needs to be emphasized because the issues of the present always get amplified by their proximity.
 And we usually fail to normalize our response to them.

 Ok.
 Enough of the b-grade philosophy.